Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Computational Advancements

-where $\rho_{\delta}'(u)$ is the derivative of the Huber loss function \eqref{e:huber_deriv}.
-This choice is consistent with the convention of selecting the largest value using the null deviance in the Lasso.
-Following the approach of the \texttt{glmnet} package, the grid is constructed by decreasing $\lambda$ from $\lambda_1$ down to $\lambda_{L}=\epsilon \lambda_1$ on a log scale.
-The default in \texttt{rome} is set as $\epsilon=0.05$.
-Each solution $\hat{\beta}(\lambda_{\ell})$ then serves as an effective warm start for obtaining $\hat{\beta}(\lambda_{\ell+1})$.
-Similarly, the number of nonzero coefficients tends to increase gradually with $\ell$.
+where $\rho_{\delta}'(u)$ is the derivative of the Huber loss \eqref{e:huber_deriv}.
+This choice is consistent with the standard elastic net convention of selecting the smallest value for which all penalized coefficients are shrunk exactly to zero.
+Following the approach of the \texttt{glmnet} package, the grid is constructed by decreasing $\lambda$ from $\lambda_0$ down to $\lambda_{\ell_{\max}}=\epsilon \lambda_0$ on a logarithmic scale, with the default in \texttt{rome} set to $\epsilon=0.001$.
+Each solution $\hat{\beta}(\lambda_{\ell})$ then serves as a warm start for computing $\hat{\beta}(\lambda_{\ell+1})$.
+Consequently, the number of active, nonzero coefficients tends to increase gradually as $\ell$ increases.